Clara Chassaniol

-Clara Chassaniol (/fr/; born 26 July 1993) is a French politician who represented the 7th constituency of Paris in the National Assembly from 2022 to 2024.
+Clara Chassaniol (/fr/; born 26 July 1993) is a French politician who is a councillor of the 12th arrondissement of Paris, and of Paris from 2026.
+She previously represented Paris's 7th constituency in the National Assembly from 2022 to 2024.
 A member of Renaissance (RE), she was Clément Beaune's substitute in the 2022 legislative election.
 In Parliament, she sat on the Committee on Laws.
+Her term ended on 11 February 2024, following the resignation of Élisabeth Borne's government and the investiture of Prime Minister Gabriel Attal's government.
+Clément Beaune was not reappointed to the new government and returned to his seat as a member of parliament.